Friday, February 26th, 2016

 “Li-Fi allows speeds that are 100 times faster than Wi-Fi” which uses radio waves to transmit data, he added.

-The technology uses the frequencies generated by LED bulbs — which flicker on and off imperceptibly thousands of times […]
+The technology uses the frequencies generated by LED bulbs — which flicker on and off imperceptibly thousands of times a […]

 No Comments